Apartment

 London

 Wimbledon, a neighbourhood in London, is home to this apartment.
 The British Museum and Natural History Museum are cultural highlights, and travellers looking to shop may want to visit Kensington High Street and Oxford Street.
 Looking to enjoy an event or a game?
-See what's going on at Wembley Stadium or O2 Arena.
+See what's going on at Wembley Stadium or The Arena.

 London, England